 The age is to be calculated as per the Horse's date of birth.
 If there is an age group series the calculation of the age is to be determined at the start of the series for the duration.

+- 2. For any points restricted series the calculation of points is to be determined at the start of the series for the duration.

-- 2. Any Horse which competes in the Grand Prix Competition, cannot start in any of the following Competitions at the same event:
+- 3.2.
+Any Horse which competes in the Grand Prix Competition, cannot start in any of the following Competitions at the same event:

 - Mini Prix

 - Futurity

 - Future Stars

 - Stars of the Future

-- 3. Any Horse that has competed in an FEI World Cup Competition cannot start in any of the following classes:
+- 4.3.
+Any Horse that has competed in an FEI World Cup Competition cannot start in any of the following classes:

 - Futurity

 - Future Stars

 - Stars of the Future